AppDevGuy/OSSSpeechKit/README.md

 ### Delegates

 Handle returning authentication status to user - primary use is for non-authorized state.
-> `func authorizationToMicrophone(withAuthentication type: OSSSpeechAuthorizationStatus)`
+> `func authorizationToMicrophone(withAuthentication type: OSSSpeechKitAuthorizationStatus)`

 When the microphone has finished accepting audio, this delegate will be called with the final best text output.
 > `func didFailToCommenceSpeechRecording()`